Richaa2/pet-cinema-app/README.md

 ﻿# cinema-app
- my second pet project based on java
+ My second java pet project

+ it`s simple example of movie application

  in this application i used spring framework that help me to develop controllers which can recieve post/put/delete requests